serokell/blog-posts/Introduction to Free Monads/article.md

 This also implies that all free monoids over the same set are isomorphic.

 Thus, if addition with naturals is a free monoid over some set $S$, then we can convert this to a list monoid over the same set (which we know is a free monoid).
-The trick is in the choice of a set: if we choose $S = \lbrace 1 \rbrace,$ we can map addition to concatenation, and natural numbers to lists of corresponding lengths.
+The trick is in the choice of the set: if we choose $S = \lbrace 1 \rbrace,$ we can map addition to concatenation and natural numbers to lists of corresponding lengths.
 Hence, addition with naturals is a free monoid over a singleton set.

 ***